Ascent to the gods: A Trip to Machu Picchu, Peru

 Upon arrival, we hired a guide that showed us around the ruins.
 If you plan to visit Machu Picchu, make sure you wear good hiking shoes because you will definitely be climbing the narrow paths through the ruins.

 When you finally reach Machu Picchu, it is breathtaking and mind-boggling to think how this was created hundreds of years ago.
 Scientists have said that even by modern standards, it would be difficult to complete the task the Incans did in building Machu Picchu.
 Essentially, they took the top of a mountain and flattened it in order to build a series of homes with irrigation.
-We marveled at the Sun Temple, houses and 360 view on the Andes Mountains.
-Coming from a construction background, it is a quandary as to how they were able to create the interlocking design with the brickwork.
-And the sheer size of the stones that were used in this construction based on primitive tools is almost unbelievable if I had not seen it myself.

 But, also to our surprise, we were shocked at how crowded Machu Picchu was.
 In fact, it was like Disneyland with hundreds of people walking around.
 Because of this, the government has begun to regulate the crowds as they are becoming too large.